 Is a Degree Required to Be a Medical Assistant?

-If you’re compassionate, analytical, and detail-oriented, then Medical Assisting might be a great career for you!
+If you’re compassionate, analytical, and detail-oriented, then Medical Assisting might be an excellent career for you!
 Not only is there a certain degree of job security—healthcare careers are usually a necessity for every community—but there is also the nature of the job itself, which many Medical Assistants tend to see as rewarding work.
 Before diving into the educational requirements of Medical Assisting, let’s briefly describe what Medical Assisting is and the most common roles and responsibilities associated with the profession.

 What Is a Medical Assistant?